PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 [Datalab: DataLab: Implementing GDPR in practice](../../Study%20Content/Digital%20Transformation/DataLab,%20Legal%201.html)

 **The rest of the block is dedicated to project work.
-Every Tuesday and Friday, in the datalab you will be provided feedback on your (teams) progress.**
+Every Tuesday and Friday, in the datalab you will be provided feedback on your (teams) progress using the Jira dashboard, and in addition, every Friday you are expected to plan a new sprint and reflect on the previous sprint.**